anshyo/cura-ai/README.md

-# cura
+<h1>i will upload exe file sooon</h1>

 a simple assistant used to do simple tasks

-This is made by Dps Bulandshahr(Ansh Bhardwaj , Adit Kumar and Yash Vardan)
+This is made by Ansh Bhardwaj

 to operate this...
 you first have to say "wake" or "bye"(like you can also say a sentence like, "i am  going now , bye" but the keyword "bye" should be there in that sentence)